 Dedicated Miami Lawyers Asserting the Rights of Accident Victims

 In a densely populated state like Florida, there are many situations in which someone may fall victim to another person’s or entity’s carelessness.
 Whether it is a truck crash, a slip and fall, or another instance in which someone failed to put safety first, these incidents can be devastating for you and your family.
-At the Acosta Law Firm, our Miami attorneys have helped victims of car accidents and other preventable events bring a personal injury claim to seek the compensation that they deserve and try to get back on their feet.
+At the Acosta Law Firm, our Miami personal injury attorneys have helped victims of car accidents and other preventable events bring a personal injury claim to seek the compensation that they deserve and try to get back on their feet.
 Our lead attorney, Julio C. Acosta, formerly worked for insurance companies, which gives him useful insights into how the defense may respond to a case.
 We stand by our clients at each step of the way and treat them with the personal attention and compassion that they deserve.

 Seeking Damages through a Negligence Claim